 Follow along as we celebrate NTUC Health's history of over 50 years in the health and eldercare industry.

 As a follow-up to the Modernisation Seminar in 1969, the National Trades Union Congress (NTUC) began forming cooperatives in the 1970s.
 One of the first NTUC co-operatives to be established was NTUC Denticare.
 It was set up to provide quality and affordable dental services to workers.
-Its first dental clinic was opened in Corporation Drive in May 1972.
+The first dental clinic was opened in Corporation Drive in May 1972.
 Today, it is known as NTUC Health Denticare.

 In the early 1990s, NTUC recognised the concerns of the public over rising healthcare costs and saw the need for a co-operative to help moderate prices of healthcare essentials.
 The Labour Movement set up NTUC Healthcare and opened its first pharmacy retail outlet in NTUC FairPrice Clementi.
 By 1996, NTUC Healthcare had 18 pharmacy outlets, and unveiled a new brand identity – 'Unity'.